 In line with the agreed work programme, the Committee received a report in relation to the Council's Office Accommodation Strategy.
-Following consideration of this it was agreed to form a small working group to identify opportunities for more effective and efficient use of Council Accommodation.
+Following consideration of this it was agreed to form a small working group to identify opportunities for more effective and efficient use of Council Accommodation, including flexible working and 'hot desking'.
 To date the group has met on 4 occasions and is now concluding its work.
-It has had an input into improving the forms being used by Community Groups in respect of the RCT Together initiative and assisted the Director of Corporate Estates with the preparation of his report in respect of Council Accommodation prior to its submission to Cabinet.
+It has had an input into improving the forms being used by Community Groups in respect of the RCT Together initiative and assisted the Director of Corporate

+Estates with the preparation of his report in respect of Council Accommodation prior to its submission to Cabinet.